-If you lose eligibility, and your loss of eligibility is less than 12 consecutive months, you can reestablish your eligibility by satisfying the Plan's continuing eligibility rules (see page G-5).
-If your loss of eligibility lasts for 12 months or more you must again satisfy the Plan's initial eligibility rules (see page G-5).
+If you lose eligibility, and your loss of eligibility is 12 consecutive months or less, you can reestablish your eligibility by satisfying the Plan's continuing eligibility rules (See page G-5).
+If your loss of eligibility lasts for more than 12 months you must again satisfy the Plan's initial eligibility rules (see page G-4).